Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Supplementary Material

 \part{Supplementary Material}

-We organize the Supplementary Material as follows: Section \ref{section:additional_related_work} provides an additional survey of related work.
-Section \ref{section:omitted_proofs_playerwise_local_gradient} presents the proofs of theoretical results omitted from the main text.
-Section~\ref{section:Additional_numerical_experiment} provides the details of the experiments omitted from the main paper.
-Section~\ref{section:assumption-discussion} provides detailed explanation and interpretation on the theoretical assumptions made in the paper.
+We organize the appendix as follows: Section~\ref{section:additional_related_work} provides an additional survey of related work.
+Section~\ref{section:distinction-from-prior-FL} provides a detailed explanation on how MpFL differs from prior FL frameworks.
+Section~\ref{section:omitted_proofs_playerwise_local_gradient} presents the proofs of theoretical results.
+Section~\ref{section:details-of-experiments} provides the details of the experiments omitted from the main paper.
+Section~\ref{section:additional-experiments} presents some additional experiments.
+Section~\ref{section:assumption-discussion} provides a detailed explanation and interpretation on the theoretical assumptions made in the paper.